Kere (famine): Raketa war and first great famine

 According to some locals and several European writers, the French colonial authorities were actively complicit in the eradication of the raketa in the south.
 The accusations vary considerably.
-Some accuse the colonial authorities of having a lack of foresight that when the insects were released into the highlands where cactus wasn't important, they would spread south with disastrous and unforeseen consequences.
+Some accuse the colonial authorities of having a lack of foresight that when the insects were released into the highlands where cactus was not important, they would spread south with disastrous and unforeseen consequences.
 On the other hand, others accuse the French colonial authorities of releasing modified cochineal insects into healthy raketa thickets in Tongobory in November 1924 as part of a broad campaign to eliminate the raketa vegetation of the Deep South to facilitate France's complete annexation of the island, and that the local administration mobilized to propagate the cochineal.
 Karen Middleton, writing in the Journal of Southern African Studies, states that "little if any evidence has been published to substantiate the charge".
 In the three decades after the famine up to independence, the colonial authorities organized the planting of Opuntia in the Deep South that was resistant to the cochineal.

 The first Kere is called the Marotaolagne ('scattered human skeletons') or the Tsimivositse ('uncircumcised', since some tribal subgroups ceased the practice of circumcision to commemorate the tragedy).
 A 2022 study of the experiences of the people of the Kere territory quoted a participant on the legacy of the introduction of the pondifoty: "Raketa forest ... provides us with supplementary food, wood to cook and to build our house, and to feed our animals—thus, when the raketa forest died, part of us also died."